phmarek/hantek-dso2000-quick-fetch/README.md

 ## But I need by USB console again!

 No problem.
-Just don't press the `SAVE TO USB` button after booting the DSO (then the console will _still_ be active), or if you already used the quick fetch functionality, just stop the script and press the button 3 times in 2 seconds -- that will show a message and reactivate the USB console.
+Just don't press the `SAVE TO USB` button after booting the DSO (then the console will _still_ be active), or if you already used the quick fetch functionality, just stop the script and press the button 3 times in 4 seconds -- that will show a message and reactivate the USB console.

-Pressing the button once more *will stop your USB console* and switch to the quick fetch functionality again, telling you to connect the script.
+Pressing the button once more will switch to the quick fetch functionality and so will stop your USB console again.

 # *Manual* Installation